sutli19/email-marketing-app/README.md

   against this implementation.
 - No automated test suite — verification so far has been manual, against a running Postgres instance and real HTTP requests (curl and the UI), rather than unit tests.
+- **Bounces/blocks aren't reflected anywhere.** `TRACKED_EVENTS` in
+  `apps/api/src/routes/webhook.ts` only acts on `delivered` and `opened` — a `hard_bounce`, `soft_bounce`, or `blocked` event from Brevo is still logged to `webhook_events` for audit, but never changes a recipient's `status`.
+There's also no `bounced` bucket in the analytics query at all (`GET /:id/analytics` in `apps/api/src/routes/campaigns.ts` only counts `pending`/`sent`/`delivered`/`opened`).
+Net effect: a recipient that hard-bounces (e.g. a fake/invalid address in a test send) is stuck showing `sent` forever, which reads as "succeeded" even though it didn't.
+Fixing this needs a `bounced` status + timestamp column, `TRACKED_EVENTS` extended to include bounce/block types, and a `bounced` count added to the analytics response and the UI.
+- **Real opens tracked by Brevo aren't reliably reaching analytics in production.** The most likely cause is `normalizeProviderMessageId()` in `apps/api/src/lib/brevoWebhook.ts` — the code's own comments flag this as an unverified guess about whether Brevo's webhook `message-id` field arrives bracketed (`<...@...>`) the same way the send API's stored `provider_message_id` is.
+If the guess is wrong, the lookup in `webhook.ts` (`resolve_campaign_recipient_by_provider_message_id`) never matches a recipient row, so the event gets logged to `webhook_events` (visible in the DB) but silently never updates `campaign_recipients.delivered_at`/`opened_at`.
+To
+  confirm: check the app's `webhook_events` table after opening a real test email — if a matching `opened` row is there but the corresponding `campaign_recipients.opened_at` is still null, this is the bug, and the fix is to log the raw incoming `message-id` and compare it byte-for-byte against what's stored, then adjust the normalization accordingly (or drop it, if Brevo turns out to already send it bracketed).
+- **The worker needs to be manually woken on Render's free tier.** `apps/worker/src/index.ts` binds a dummy HTTP port purely to satisfy Render's health check, because Render's free tier only offers "Web Service" instances (not a true background worker) — but a free Web Service still spins down after ~15 minutes with no inbound HTTP traffic, and this worker's actual job (polling BullMQ/Redis) never generates that traffic.
+So scheduled or immediate sends silently sit queued until someone visits the worker's Render URL (or a cron/uptime pinger hits it) to wake it back up — which is also why recipients only start moving off `pending` once the service is manually restarted.
+A paid Render Background Worker (or an external uptime ping every ~10 minutes) would remove the need for this.